risc0/risc0/bonsai/examples/governance/README.md

 Features currently in development can further decrease gas costs to make it possible to execute governance with L1 security, with only a fixed cost of ~300-400k gas per proposal, no matter how many votes. [^3]

-[^1]: When dicussing gas-per-vote we only count the gas spent executing Governor logic, and not e.g. intrisic gas for a transaction.
+[^1]: When discussing gas-per-vote we only count the gas spent executing Governor logic, and not e.g. intrisic gas for a transaction.
 We count it this way since both in the baseline and Bonsai Governor these costs can be amortized by batching transactions.
-[^2]: Prover costs are not mentioned here because proving computation off-chain with RISC Zero costs less than 1\100th the cost of on-chain compute as of July 2023.
+[^2]: Prover costs are not mentioned here because proving computation off-chain with RISC Zero costs less than 1/100th the cost of on-chain compute as of July 2023.
 [^3]: In particular, we are working on methods for verified L1 data access in the zkVM guest, which will allow lookup up voter weights inside the guest.

 ### Security Considerations